riri29/voltdb/tests/geb/vmc/README.md

 Automated Tests of the VMC (VoltDB Management Center), Using GEB
 ================================================================

+# Just a fake change, to create a new branch that can be used
+# to test the new 'internal' repo, including on Jenkins:
+# see ENG-19254.

 This file describes the GEB automated tests of the VMC (VoltDB Management Center), which is the new web UI, replacing the old Web Studio.
 These automated tests are believed to provide more than the level of coverage of the old